Deminarcis/Commandant/README.md

 This is my first powershell project, please open an issue if something doesnt work and i'll accomodate as best I can.

-This tool will disable real time protection in windows to accomodate Kali.

 Thank you to [Hayden Barnes](https://boxofcables.dev) for the guide on custom WSL kernels, allowing QEMU to be used in a container
 No moification is made to the WSL2 Kernel included that is not described in the guide included.

-#### TODO
-- Consider tools closer to stuff Mandiant offers in Commando
-- Add more common forensics tools (either in container or native)
-- Consider adding docker/podman
-- Consider including case study and knowledge base tools (maltego and obsidian come to mind)
-- Consider Windows container tools to isolate malware inspection tools and malware away from the host (is this what boxstarter is for?)
-- Consider adding a hypervisor for those that are familiar with VMs (probably Hyper-V or Virtualbox due to licensing)
-- Find out if we can use FireEye repos and packages (may not be feasible based on licensing if there is any)
-- Learn how to break script for reboot and pick it back up after reboot